-The Austrian Insolvency Code provides for the orderly liquidation of financial relationships in the event of the economic failure of a company (or even of a natural person not operating a company).
+The Austrian Insolvency Code (Insolvenzordnung) provides for the orderly liquidation of financial relationships in the event of the economic failure of a company (or even of a natural person not operating a company).
 For insolvency proceedings to be opened, a material insolvency on the part of the debtor must exist.
-The aim of the insolvency proceedings is to ensure that the (unsecured) creditors are equally satisfied.
+The aim of the insolvency proceedings is to ensure that the (unsecured) creditors are satisfied equally.
 Another essential purpose of these proceedings is the restructuring concept of insolvency law.

-In the course of insolvency proceedings, a restructuring plan may be elaborated for the purpose of restructuring.
+In the course of insolvency proceedings, restructuring can take place by way of a restructuring plan.
 In the restructuring process, the debtor may also opt for self-administration if certain conditions apply.